kchenturtles/PassionfruitKitchen/content/posts/5-spice-pumpkin-pie.md

 ![5 spice pumpkin pie](../../pumpkin-pie/pumpkin-pie-thumbnail.jpeg)

 My family LOVES pumpkin pie.
-I love experimenting with baking new dishes – everything from coffee cake to cinnamon rolls – but nothing ever seems to disappear as fast as this pumpkin pie.
+I love experimenting with baking new dishes, but nothing ever seems to disappear as fast as pumpkin pie, even if I make it in the middle of the summer.

-Pumpkin pie was one of the first things I ever learned how to bake!
+Pumpkin pie was one of the first things I ever learned how to bake.
 I originally used the Libby’s pumpkin pie recipe, but after a while, I got sick of baking the same recipe again and again.
-So I started to tinker with the recipe (to the delight of my family, of course) and I came up with the idea of using Chinese five spice instead of pumpkin pie spice.
+So I started to tinker with the recipe, and I came up with the idea of using Chinese five spice instead of pumpkin pie spice.
 It gives the pie so much more depth of flavor.

 ![5 spice pumpkin pie side](../../pumpkin-pie/pumpkin-pie-side.jpeg)